Improving Lives, One Property At A Time

 Below are some common problems and their remedies.

 Electrical Light or Outlet(s) not working.
 Usually this is caused by a breaker switch having been overloaded and tripped off.
 There are two areas to check.
 First the breaker box panel which is normally on the outside of the building, but could also be in a garage or tucked away in the back of a closet.
 First look to see if any of the switches have slightly moved away from the totally "on" position.
 If you see one that is, take and switch it completely to the "off" position before attempting to move it to the "on" position.
 Assuming that the breaker holds, this procedure should fix the problem.

 Leaking Pipes/Water Heater - The first thing to do is get the water shut off.
 Every sink, toilet, water heater has a shut off valve next to the wall where the water is entering the apparatus from.
 TURN THE WATER OFF.
 Get towels or a mop and get the water soaked up.
-Do not let the water ruin carpet, walls, flooring etc. Call us immediately so we can get someone out to fix, repair, or complete clean-up.
+Call us immediately so we can get someone out to fix, repair, or complete clean-up.

 Clogs - If the clog is caused by normal use, then you need to call a plumber and deal with it.
 On rare occasion there might be old tree roots that have infiltrated the plumbing lines.
 In that case, it would be the owners responsibility to keep the pipes open.